How Yoga Helps Your Emotional Health

 #2.
 You learn to seek balance.
 Practicing yoga is all about bringing balance to your body, your mind, and your life.
 When you practice yoga regularly, the rituals that take place on the mat start to seep into other aspects of your life, which can help you become more focused and grounded in your daily life.
 Balance is an essential tenet of yoga, and when you find it in one aspect of your life, you will learn to seek it in all of them.

 #3.
 You learn to meditate and think positively.
-Yoga is a practice the helps you understand how your physical body is controlled with your mind and learning to control your thoughts and emotions can give you influence over your body and your health.
+Yoga is a practice the helps you understand how your physical body is controlled with your mind, and learning to control your thoughts and emotions can give you influence over your body and your health.
 Yogic meditation helps you clear the mental clutter that is blocking your ability to hear your thoughts and listen to your body, and it teaches you to use positive thoughts to improve your spiritual well-being.

 #4.
 You learn to be gentle with yourself and respect your needs and limitations.
 Yoga is a practice that will differ from person to person and from day to day because it allows you to appreciate your body’s needs and capabilities for today and to honor them with a practice that is gentle and restorative.
 Yoga practice is meant to help your body heal and grow, not to punish or abuse your muscles.
-And when you start honoring these needs on the mat, you will become more aware of an in tune with these in other aspects of your life.
+And when you start honoring these needs on the mat, you will become more aware of and in tune with these in other aspects of your life.

 #5.
-You can find a peace that can help you connect to other people.
+You can find a peace that can help you connect with other people.
 Yoga practice is intended to create more harmony within the practitioner, and when you feel more centered and calmer in your own life, you are better able to find that same calm with your partner, friends, and family.
-Learning yoga helps you become the master of your emotions, which means you can become less reactive and explosive in your relationships and more a more loving, peaceful connection to those who are important to you.
+Learning yoga helps you become the master of your emotions, which means you can become less reactive and explosive in your relationships and more loving, peaceful connection to those who are important to you.

 Yoga is all about creating a strong connection with yourself, learning to listen to your body and mind, and tuning out the distractions of life to heal yourself.
 These practices all benefit your emotional well-being in significant ways when you engage in them regularly.
 Consider adding yoga to your healthcare routine for improved health starting today.